waiwera/waiwera/doc/user/setup_eos.rst

    |             |          |                   |:math:`\Gamma`         |
    +-------------+----------+-------------------+-----------------------+

 If the type is "none", there is no permeability reduction (the default).
+This can also be achieved by setting the **"eos.permeability_modifier"** value to ``null``.
 If the type is "power", a power-law relationship is used to determine the permeability reduction :math:`k/k_0`:

 .. math::